Skip to main content

 Module description

-From K-pop to Korean television series and cinema, South Korean culture has boasted its popularity both within the East Asian region and across the globe.
-Since the so-called South Korean film renaissance of the 1990s-2000s until the recent box office mega-hits such as Train to Busan (2016) and Along with the Gods (2017-8) and the Oscar winner Parasite (2019), the Korean film industry has been showcasing its versatility through its adapting to the changes of the global film industry and transforming of popular genre conventions.
+South Korean culture has boasted its popularity both within the East Asian region and across the globe as of late.
+Since the so-called South Korean film renaissance of the 1990s-2000s until the recent global Netflix hits, the Korean film industry has been showcasing its versatility through its adapting to the changes of state policies and the global film industry and transforming of popular genre conventions.
+This module will have a close look at the post-war Korean cinema since the 1950s to the present, in particular: (1) Film, Fashion and Urban Space; (2) Popular genre (horror); and (3) History, Trauma and Gender.

 Assessment details